Odu-Enkay/hello-world/readme.txt

 Hello I am Nkiruka Odu,
-I will get a job 1 month to this program in Jesus name Amen.
+Coding is fun when you:
+- truly Undertsand the problem you are trying to solve
+- use effective approach to  solve those problems.
-I will put a lot of efforts to make sure that I succeed in this.
+I will put great effort to make sure that I become a pro before the end of this bootcamp!